 The program is divided into two sections:

-Each year, the respective partner universities select approximately 10 students.
+Each year, the respective partner universities will select approximately 10 students from their institution.
 The joint degree program is offered in the form of trimesters, beginning in August and ending in April.
 Over the course of approximately 8 months, you spend an equal amount of time at each university.
 The program begins in Canada, continues in Taiwan, and concludes in Austria.
 Local faculty members from each university teach the ACT courses.

 Successful Completion of the Joint Master's Degree Program

 After the joint study period, you will return to your home university to take final examinations and complete a thesis as required by your home university.
 JKU students are required to write a Master’s thesis supervised by a JKU faculty member.
 Your home university will award the degree.
 The diploma indicates that the program was offered in cooperation by all three universities.
 At the JKU, you will be conferred with the title Master of Science (MSc) in Global Business.